manuelthieme/mutt-tools/Readme.md

 `mailmanage` is a script which can automatically remove mails from a maildir which are older than a specified number of days.
-I use this script to keep my maildirs which contain mails from mailinglists small so that Mutt can open them as fast as possible.
+I use this script to keep my maildirs which contain mails from mailing lists small so that Mutt can open them as fast as possible.

-The script is based on [mmanage](https://github.com/l3nkz/mmanage "mmanage"), a python tool designed to perform archiving or cleaning operations on maildirs.
+The script uses [mmanage](https://github.com/l3nkz/mail-tools "mail-tools"), a python tool designed to perform archiving or cleaning operations on maildirs.